Thinking of joining the insurance industry? Great idea! We think it’s a rewarding career path to pursue.

 Freedom to Choose

 One great thing about the insurance industry is that once you’re a licensed health and life agent, you have the freedom to decide what type of products you want to sell.
-We find the Medicare market to be a stable one with big growth opportunity, but there is also life insurance, cancer insurance, final expense, and many other products to choose from.
+We find the Medicare market to be stable, with big growth opportunity, but there’s also life insurance, cancer insurance, final expense, or other products to choose from.

-We find the Medicare market to be a stable one with big growth opportunity.
+We find the Medicare market to be stable, with big growth opportunity.

 Job Security

-Lucky for you, people need insurance plans, specifically health care.
+Lucky for you, people need insurance plans, specifically to afford rising health care costs.
 More individuals are aging into the Medicare-eligible generation every day, and as for those not quite there yet, more individuals are qualifying for an affordable health insurance plan with enhanced Affordable Care Act (ACA) subsidies through 2025.

 Even in a polarized political climate, the long-term prospect of private life and ancillary insurance sales is still high.
 In our opinion, it doesn’t hurt that insurance is a lucrative business.
 You can gain commissions on the plans that you sell, so it’s entirely up to you how much you want to hustle.
 You can also make more money with consistent renewals, so it pays in the long run to have loyal clients.
 You don’t even need a college degree to get started — you just have to be willing to put in the effort.